ENCCS/documents-for-publications/qc-colonyos-tutorial/erikk_blog_bpg.md

 ![Workflow for computing ](img/quantum_workflow.png)

+Now after understanding the ideal workflow structure, let's examine how ColonyOS provides the infrastructure to implement it.

 ## Solution: Leveraging ColonyOS for Distributed Quantum Computing

 [ColonyOS](https://ar5iv.labs.arxiv.org/html/2403.16486) is an open-source meta-operating system designed to streamline workload execution across diverse and distributed computing environments, including cloud, edge, HPC, and IoT.
 This capability makes it well-suited for managing complex, resource-intensive quantum computing tasks.
 The software is available under the MIT License and can be accessed via GitHub.
 Comprehensive [tutorial notebooks](https://github.com/colonyos/tutorials) are also available to facilitate onboarding.